percona/postgresql-docs/docs/solutions/ha-patroni.md

     A common error is Patroni complaining about the lack of proper entries in the pg_hba.conf file.
 If you see such errors, you must manually add or fix the entries in that file and then restart the service.

     Changing the patroni.yml file and restarting the service will not have any effect here because the bootstrap section specifies the configuration to apply when PostgreSQL is first started in the node.
 It will not repeat the process even if the Patroni configuration file is modified and the service is restarted.

-    Proceed with staring Patroni on the remaining nodes.

-7. Check the cluster.
-Run the following command on any node:
+    If Patroni has started properly, you should be able to locally connect to a PostgreSQL node using the following command:

     ```{.bash data-prompt="$"}
+    $ sudo psql -U postgres

+    psql ({{dockertag}})
+    Type "help" for help.

+    postgres=#
+    ```

+9. When all nodes are up and running, you can check the cluster status using the following command:

+    ```{.bash data-prompt="$"}
-    $ patronictl -c /etc/patroni/patroni.yml list $SCOPE
+    $ sudo patronictl -c /etc/patroni/patroni.yml list
     ```

     The output resembles the following:

     ```{.text .no-copy}